mtov/engsoftmoderna/en/chapter1.md

     area = pi * radius * radius * radius;
 ```

-This code contains a defect, as the area of a circle should be
+This code has a defect, as the area of a circle should be
 "pi times radius squared," not cubed.
-The term *bug* is frequently
+The term *bug* is
-used informally and often the same meaning as defects.
-However,
-a failure occurs when the defective code is executed––for instance,
+used informally with the same meaning as we saylure occurs when the defectivecode is executed––for instance,
 when the `if` condition above is true, and as a result, the
 program delivers an incorrect result.
 Consequently, not every
 defect or bug results in a failure since the defective code